Antistatic device: Ionizing bar

 An ionizing bar, sometimes referred to as a static bar, is a type of industrial equipment used for removing static electricity from a production line to dissipate static cling and other such phenomena that would disrupt the line.
 It is important in the manufacturing and printing industries, although it can be used in other applications as well.

 Ionizing bars are most commonly suspended above a conveyor belt or other apparatus in a production line where the product can pass below it; the distance is usually calibrated for the specific application.
 The bar works by emitting an ionized corona onto the products below it.
 If then a product on the line has a positive or negative static charge, as it passes through the ionized aura created by the bar, it will attract the correspondingly charged positive or negative ions and become electrically neutral.

 Antistatic garments

 Antistatic garments or antistatic clothing can be used to prevent damage to electrical components or to prevent fires and explosions when working with flammable liquids and gases.
+Antistatic garments are used in many industries such as electronics, communications, telecommunications and defense applications.

 Antistatic garments have conductive threads in them, creating a wearable version of a Faraday cage.
 Antistatic garments attempt to shield ESD sensitive devices from harmful static charges from clothing such as wool, silk, and synthetic fabrics on people working with them.
 For these garments to work properly, they must also be connected to ground with a strap.
 Most garments are not conductive enough to provide personal grounding, so antistatic wrist and foot straps are also worn.
-Antistatic garments are used in many industries such as electronics, communications, telecommunications and defense applications.
+There are three types of static control garments that are compliant to the ANSI/ESD S20.20-2014 standards: 1) static control garment, 2) groundable static control garment, 3) groundable static control garment system.